godaddy/gasket/packages/gasket-redux/docs/redux-with-app-router.md

 ### Create a Provider Wrapper

 This provider will use the `makeStore` function defined in the `store.js` file.
 The provider will create the store and share it with the children components.
 We will add the Provider component to the app directory.
-Your file structure shoudl now look something like the following.
+Your file structure should now look something like the following.

 ```
 /app